darioteixeira/passmaker/README.md

 Installation
 ------------

-The passmaker library and associated command line utility are available in [OPAM](https://opam.ocaml.org/).
+The Passmaker library and associated command line utility are available in [OPAM](https://opam.ocaml.org/).
 Just install packages `passmaker` and `passmakercmd`, respectively.